dfaio/dfaio.github.io/_posts/2015-03-25-randomized-quicksort.md

 Las Vegas algorithms are in contrast the other main type of randomized algorithm, Monte Carlo algorithms.
 Monte Carlo algorithms' probability of correctness is variable, not their runtime.

-First, a lightning fast review of deterministic quicksort.
+But first, a lightning fast review of deterministic quicksort.
 In deterministic quicksort, we have some list that we want to sort.
 We pick a pivot point and then break our list up into two parts: those elements of the list smaller than the pivot and those greater.
 We then recurse on these smaller lists.

 A quick python implementation is as follows: